DarienRahl/Nexus-Prover-Docker/README.md

 CMD ["/root/run_nexus_prover.sh"]
 ```

+---

 ## Issues and Support

-If you encounter any issues or need help, feel free to open an issue on this repository, and I will assist you as soon as possible.
+If you encounter any issues or need assistance, feel free to open an issue on this repository.

+---